Tax amnesty: Philippines

-The Philippines introduced The Tax Amnesty Act of 2019 or the Republic Act No. 11213 which was signed into Law on February 14, 2019 with a Veto Message of President Rodrigo R. Duterte.
-The said Law was published on the Official Gazette on February 18, 2019 and took effect on March 5, 2019, that is, on the 15th day after the official publication.
-As a result, the Bureau of Internal Revenue which is the main collecting agency of the government, published the implementing rules and regulations on the availment of the tax amnesty, two of which are the Revenue Regulation No. 4-2019 : Amnesty on Tax Delinquencies which was issued on April 5, 2019 and Revenue Regulation No. 6-2019 : Estate Tax Amnesty which was issued on May 29, 2019.
+The Philippines introduced The Tax Amnesty Act of 2019 or the Republic Act No. 11213 which was signed into law on 14 February 2019, with a Veto Message of President Rodrigo R. Duterte.
+The said law was published on the Official Gazette on 18 February 2019, and took effect on 5 March 2019, that is, on the 15th day after the official publication.
+As a result, the Bureau of Internal Revenue which is the main collecting agency of the government, published the implementing rules and regulations on the availment of the tax amnesty, two of which are the Revenue Regulation No. 4-2019 : Amnesty on Tax Delinquencies which was issued on 5 April 2019, and Revenue Regulation No. 6-2019 : Estate Tax Amnesty which was issued on 29 May 2019.

 Portugal

 Portugal introduced tax amnesties in 2005 and 2010.
+The "Regressar" program was introduced in Portugal in 2019 with the aim of enticing Portuguese expatriates who departed the country before 2015 to come back and contribute to the country's growth.
+The program includes a tax amnesty initiative that allows individuals with unpaid tax obligations to settle their dues with reduced penalties and interest rates.
+In order to qualify for the program, individuals must meet specific criteria such as maintaining their tax residency in Portugal for at least three years.
+This program has been extended until the end of 2023 and has been deemed successful by the government, with many individuals taking advantage of the opportunity to normalize their tax status and invest in the country.

 Russia

 In 2007, a Russian tax amnesty program collected $130 million in the first six months.
 The Russian program was not open to anyone previously convicted of tax crimes such as tax evasion.